AnthonyBliss1/go-chat/README.md

 # Go Chat

 A chat room style project utilizing a TCP server (`server.go`) to broadcast messages to connected clients.
-Use `go-chat.go` to connect to establish a connection to the server and send messages.
+Use `go-chat.go` to establish a connection to the server and send messages.

 The client side code, `go-chat.go`, is setup to connect to a localhost address @ 127.0.0.1 (although this can be changed).
 Also, `server.go` is currently set up to listen on `Port 8000`.